caitlinraymond12/caitlinraymond12.github.io/_portfolio/case_study.md

 What is the problem that is trying to be solved?

 Cyclistic has a large number of customers, and has been able to bring in so many new users because they offer flexible passes.
+Because Cyclistic already has so many customers, our goal isn’t to bring in any new customers, but to convert existing casual riders into annual members.
 Casual riders are defined as customers that purchase single-use or daily passes, and annual members are those that purchase annual passes.

-Because Cyclistic already has so many customers, our goal isn’t to bring in any new customers, but to convert existing casual riders into annual members.

 The question I will be investigating in this study is:

-In what ways do annual members and casual riders differ and why would a casual rider become an annual member?
+_In what ways do annual members and casual riders differ and why would a casual rider become an annual member?_

 The business task is to implement a successful marketing campaign that targets casual riders and influences them to purchase an annual membership.
 The way this business task will be completed will be investigating data on the riders and finding the key differences between the two types and comparing them.